Partners and family and household members - NL Host Nation

 4. are not Dutch nationals,

-• Please note: children studying abroad will not be recognized as forming part of the household.
-(NV DPG Min-BuZa.2022.13147-85, dated 16-11-2022))
+• Please note: children studying abroad will not be recognised as forming part of the household (see Note Verbale BZ2401779 dated 16 July 2024).

-Gainful employment for children is allowed on the condition that this is explicitly formalised in an agreement, treaty or memorandum of understanding (MoU) between the sending State and the Kingdom of the Netherlands.
-In case of gainful employment the family member should have a health insurance.
+Gainful employment for children is allowed on condition that this is explicitly formalised in an agreement, treaty or memorandum of understanding (MoU) between the sending state and the Kingdom of the Netherlands.
+In the case of gainful employment the family member concerned should have health insurance.
+A child that engages in full-time gainful employment cannot be considered to be financially dependent.

 5.2 Parents

-• a statement of recognition as a dependent from the Ministry of Foreign Affairs of the sending State;
+• a statement of recognition as a dependent from the Ministry of Foreign Affairs of the sending state;

 A parent or parent-in-law can only be registered if the Ministry has given explicit approval prior to arrival.
-Applications made after a parent or parent-in-law’s arrival in the Netherlands will not be taken into consideration.
+Applications made after a parent or parent-in-law’s arrival in the Netherlands will not be considered.
 The parent or parent-in-law, once registered, will not enjoy the privileges and immunities normally granted to ‘members of the family forming part of the household’ under the Vienna Convention on Diplomatic Relations or the Vienna Convention on Consular Relations.

 5.3 Unmarried partners

-The Ministry of Foreign Affairs will issue identity cards to unmarried partners on the condition that proof is given of the existence of a registered partnership or official cohabitation agreement made 23 by notarial deed, and the registered partnership is recognised by the Netherlands.
+The Ministry of Foreign Affairs will issue identity cards to unmarried partners on condition that proof is given of the existence of a registered partnership or official cohabitation agreement made by notarial deed, and the registered partnership is recognised by the Netherlands.
 The status of a recognised partner is equivalent to that of a spouse.
 A copy of the notarial deed or other proof of registered partnership must be submitted with the application for an identity card.

-5.5 Children studying abroad
+5.4 Children studying abroad

-Children of staff members of diplomatic missions or consular posts stationed in the Netherlands are not issued with an identity card from the Ministry of Foreign Affairs if they are not themselves permanently resident in the Netherlands.
+Children of staff members of diplomatic missions or consular posts based in the Netherlands are not issued with an identity card from the Ministry of Foreign Affairs if they are not themselves permanently resident in the Netherlands.
 If these children are nationals of an EU member state or of a country whose citizens are exempt from the visa requirement, they are free to visit their parents in the Netherlands without a visa.

 • the child is studying in a non-Schengen country and is a national of a non-Schengen country.